iAhmadGad/Java-JSON-Handler/README.md

 ```java
 obj.write(new File("User-info.json"));
 ```
-The file should like like this:
+The file should look like this:
 ```json
 {
      "isAlive":true